saic-oss/onboarding-guide/README.md

 The following tasks are required to be present in all projects.

-1. `task validate` - Runs all pre-commit hooks to validate that they were run before pushing the commit up.
+1. `task validate` - Runs all pre-commit hooks to validate that they were run before pushing the commit up, along with any other validations your project might need.
 The pipeline will fail if the pre-commit hooks were not run.
 1. `task test` - If applicable, Runs all automated tests, and any tools that rely on those tests, like SonarQube
 1. `task secure` - If applicable, Runs all security tools, like container security scans, OpenSCAP, Fossa/WhiteSource, etc.
 1. `task deliver` - If applicable, Delivers the production artifact to an artifact repository
 1. `task deploy` - If applicable, Deploys to specified environment (Note: This is not likely to be used as we use Harness for compliant deployments.)

 All tasks must be able to be independently run.
 For example, if the `test` task depends on `build`, it must run `build` as part of `task test`.

+If your project is unique in some way that can't be satisfied by this flow of events, please let the admins know.
+We can discuss creating a custom pipeline in Codefresh.
+This is to be discouraged however, we want to stick with the compliant go-task based pipeline whenever possible.

 ### ASDF